webmeshproj/webmesh/README.md

 Examples of different topologies and usages can be found in the [examples](examples/) directory.
 More examples and documentation will be added as the project matures.

+**This project is not yet ready for production use, but I hope to rapidly get there**

 ## Getting Started

 If you'd like to play with the project on Kubernetes, there is a work-in-progress Operator in the [operator](https://github.com/webmeshproj/operator/) repository.